Stirling-Tools/Stirling-Tools.github.io/docs/FAQ.md

 All endpoints provide the same functionality.

-### Q8: Does Stirling-PDF track my data?
+### Q8: Does Stirling PDF track my data?

 No, we track no data without your explicit consent.
 You can see how, when, and why at our [Analytics and Telemetry](./analytics-telemetry) page.

 ### Q9: When I upload a file, where is it processed?

 Uploads go to the server or desktop instance you're using, not to Stirling servers.
-The macOS/Windows desktop apps process files locally—even when you pick the Stirling Cloud sign-in today—so your PDFs stay on your device unless you point the app to a remote self-hosted server.
+The macOS/Windows desktop apps process files locally - even when you pick the Stirling Cloud sign-in today - so your PDFs stay on your device unless you point the app to a remote self-hosted server.
 Planned SaaS-assisted features (for desktop app) will be opt-in when they arrive.

 ### Q10: What are the different JAR files and which should I use?

-Stirling-PDF comes in three different JAR files:
+Stirling PDF comes in three different JAR files:

 **Stirling-PDF-with-login.jar** (Recommended - Full Features):
 - Bundles frontend UI + backend server